jacob-meacham/lox/klox/README.md

 - [ ] Do the cool var a, b = foo thing
 - [ ] Make resolver that resolves into a flatmap?
 - [ ] Dies on fall through without an else branch
-- [ ] Should not run if scanner or parser errors
-- [ ] Make error printing prettier (point to token)
-- [ ] Make sure every error has an offset
 - [ ] Add const as runtime error
 - [ ] When and if expression must be exhaustive, statement is Ok
 - [ ] Can't define and then immediately call an anon function (since it looks first for a function statement)